metadings/clrzmq-test/README.md

 	Running...
 	Please start your browser on tcp://192.168.123.10:8080 ...

-	Cancelled...
+You should have a look into the browser now...

+--

-and also the PubSubDevice (which is now like RouterDealer), on one machine
+And also the PubSubDevice (which is now like RouterDealer), on one machine

 	./ZeroMQ.Test.exe --frontend=tcp://192.168.1.1:2772 --backend=tcp://192.168.1.1:3663 --server=++ PubSubDevice World Edward Ulrich